Where’s our ‘Ghost Town’?

 I think if you’ve read this blog before, you probably know how I feel about the present government.
 It’s not to say that having a right-wing government in power automatically leads to a counter-culture of music, books and film, and as Mike Leigh pointed out on TV one night, not something that should be taken as being a good thing either.

-But just watching this video nearly thirty years after the song came out…it’s never been more timely, sadly:
+thirty years after the song came out…it’s never been more timely, sadly:

 The Specials -‘Ghost Town.’ mp3